RBC Convention Centre Winnipeg: Events

 The Winnipeg Convention Centre hosts regularly scheduled annual events such as a New Years' Eve dinner and dance, a Christmas crafts show known as the "Signatures Handmade Market", the Mid-Canada Boat Show, the Manitoba RV Show and Sale, the Winnipeg Career Fair, the Home & Garden Show (formerly Home Expression Show), the Winnipeg Comicon Show, a Wedding Show.

 In the 1970s it was the host venue for the Progressive Conservative (1976) and the Liberal (June 1984?) leadership conventions.
 The WCC was the site of the January 1983 PC party convention where Joe Clark decided to step down as leader.

 All provincial leadership conventions, except recent NDP, since 1975 have been held at the Winnipeg Convention Centre.

+The convention centre has hosted pop culture events such as the anime convention Ai-Kon, Central Canada Comic Con until 2019, and its spiritual successor Winnipeg Comiccon since 2021.
+It hosted Pemmi-Con—the 15th North American Science Fiction Convention—in 2023.